ISUgenomics/data_wrangling/merge_data/README.md

 python3 merge_data.py -i input0.txt,input1.txt -c 0 -f 2
 ```

 *The example parses two column-like files (input_file and merge_file), where the common column has index = 0 in the first file, and index = 0 in the second file.
 The missing data will be replaced with the default error value = -9999.99.
-The merged results will be saved into the default 'data_output-$date.xlsx' file in Excel format.*
+The merged results will be saved into the default 'data_output-$date.xlsx' file in Excel format (option `-f 2`).*

 * **[9] fully customized example usage with user-provided value for missing data and output filename saved in CSV format:**

 ```
-python3 merge_data.py -i input0.txt,input1.txt -c 0 -e missing -o my_merged_data -f 1
+python3 merge_data.py -i input0.txt,input1.txt -c 0 -k 1,2:2-3 -e missing -o my_merged_data -f 1 -v 1
 ```

 *The example parses two column-like files (input_file and merge_file), where the common column has index = 0 in the first file, and index = 0 in the second file.
+From the first file columns with the index 1 and 2 will be kept.
+From the second file columns between indexes 2 and 3 will be kept.
 The missing data will be replaced with the <b>customized error value = 'missing'</b>.
-The merged results will be saved into the customized 'my_merged_data.csv' file in CSV format.*
+The merged results will be saved into the customized 'my_merged_data.csv' file in CSV format.
+During calculation the 'INFO' level verbosity will be printed to standard output.*